Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Theory

 By using a rational approximation for the angle $\psi^N$ in Equation~\eqref{Eq::raga_approx}, the sampling scheme is fully defined in terms of the two integers $G_i^N$ and $G_{i-1}^1$.
 Here, $G_i^N$ defines a fundamental base angle

 as an integer fraction of the half-circle and $G_{i-1}^1$ defines an index increment between consecutive spokes.
-The multiplies of the base angle generate exactly the same angular positions that also occur in an equidistant angular sampling scheme with $S := G_i^N$ spokes.
+Multiples of the base angle generate exactly the same angular positions that also occur in an equidistant angular sampling scheme with $S := G_i^N$ spokes.

 By choosing the increment between two temporally consecutive spokes as $G_{i-1}^1$, the angle between both spokes is

 Thus, in RAGA sampling the temporal scheme is close to a golden ratio sampling scheme, but all acquired samples are members of an equidistant angular pattern.
 The index of the acquired spoke in the equidistant angular pattern $\text{ind}_t$ is calculated with the temporal sampling index $t$ according to